 - You can choose not to have children.

 - You can adopt.

-- You can use in vitro fertilization (IVF) with donor sperm or donor eggs (but the donor should be tested for CF carrier status).
+- You can use donor sperm or donor eggs (but the donor should be screened for CF).

-- You can use IVF with your own sperm and eggs, and then use preimplantation genetic diagnosis to see if the fertilized egg has CF or is a CF carrier.
+- You can use IVF with your own sperm and eggs, and then use preimplantation genetic testing to see if the fertilized egg has CF or is a CF carrier.

-Amniocentesis: A procedure in which a needle is used to withdraw and test a small amount of amniotic fluid and cells from the sac surrounding the fetus.
+Amniocentesis: A procedure in which amniotic fluid and cells are taken from the uterus for testing.
+The procedure uses a needle to withdraw fluid and cells from the sac that holds the fetus.

-Carrier: A person who shows no signs of a particular disorder but could pass the gene on to his or her children.
+Carriers: People who shows no signs of a disorder but could pass the gene to their children.